 If a student is not making satisfactory progress in the areas listed above and does not correct the deficiencies within the semester assigned for improvement, the GSC, upon consultation with the academic advisor and graduate program advisor can begin the process of formal request for dismissal with the graduate school.
-The Graduate Program will follow all timelines and procedures outlined by the Graduate School for dismissal, including formal reporting, a relevant probation period, student grievances, and formal adjudication procedures.
+The Graduate Program will follow all timelines and procedures outlined by the graduate school for dismissal, including formal reporting, student grievances, and formal adjudication procedures.